Recovery Guarantees for Distributed-OMP: DISTRIBUTED OMP SCHEMES

-The distributed \OMP-based schemes outlined below use the following subroutine which performs a single step of the \OMP algorithm: Given a matrix $\X$, a vector $\y$, and a current support estimate $\hatS$, the subroutine estimates $\hat{\tv}$ as its best approximation of $\tv$ on the support $\hatS$ and computes a corresponding residual vector $\res$.
-Next, it calculates an index $j\in[d]$ whose column $\x_j$ has maximal correlation with this residual $\res$ and outputs it.
-This subroutine, which we call \OMPStep, is outlined in Algorithm \ref{alg:OMP_step}.
-For future use, note that an important property of \OMPStep is the orthogonality of the residual to the columns in the estimated support set.
-This implies that the output index of \OMPStep satisfies $j\notin \hatS$.
+\OMP-based schemes are popular for sparse support recovery, and are highly attractive in distributed settings where computation and communication are limited.
+We consider two distributed \OMP schemes to estimate the support of $\tv$.
+Both schemes use the following subroutine, denoted \OMPStep, which performs a single step of the \OMP algorithm, and outputs a new variable to be added to the current support set.
+As outlined in Algorithm \ref{alg:OMP_step}, given a matrix $\X$, a vector $\y$, and a support set $\hatS$, the subroutine computes $\hat{\tv}$, the least squares approximation of $\tv$ on the support $\hatS$ and its residual vector $\res$.
+It then outputs an index $j\in[d]$ whose column $\x_j$ has maximal correlation with $\res$.
+A key property of \OMPStep is the orthogonality of the residual to the columns of $\X$ in the set $S$.
+Hence, the output of \OMPStep is a new index $j\notin \hatS$.

-The simplest distributed \OMP-based method is for each machine to separately run \OMP for $K$ steps and send its locally-computed indices to the fusion center.
-The center then forms a global estimator by choosing the $K$ indices that received the highest number of votes.
-Since we are interested in low-SNR regimes where individual machines may fail to recover the support, we propose a variant where each machine runs \OMP for a {\em larger} number of steps and thus outputs a support of size $L>K$.
+The simplest distributed \OMP method is for each machine to separately run \OMP for $K$ steps and send its $K$ locally-computed indices to the fusion center.
+The center estimates the support of $\tv$ by the $K$ indices that received the largest number of votes.
+To cope with low-SNR regimes where the top $K$ indices at individual machines may not include all support indices, we propose a variant where each machine runs \OMP for a {\em larger} number of steps and thus sends a support of size $L>K$.
 This scheme, which we call Distributed OMP (\DS), is outlined in Algorithm \ref{alg:DS-OMP}.